mlbaraldi/ignite02-api-transactions/readme.md

+Project made as exercise for RocketSeat Node Course Node API using fastify for posting transactions and returning the value accordingly by cookies.

+**Routes**
+* GET /transactions/:id - returns specific transaction by UUID

+* POST /transactions - post new transaction
+Ex: {
+  "title": "test",
+  "amount": 1,
+  "type": "debit"
+}

+* GET /transactions/summary - returns sum of all transactions made by user
+* GET /transactions - returns all transactions made by user

-- Projeto utiliza
+- Project uses
   - Sqlite3
-  - Knex como Querybuilder
+  - Knex as Querybuilder
-  - tsx como runtime
+  - tsx as runtime
-  - Fastify para criação da api
+  - Fastify
-  - Zod para validação de schemas (do env)
+  - Zod for validations
-  - Vitest - versao melhorada do jest, para utilizar typescript, mais rapido e tem mesma semantica.
-  - supertest - serve para fazer requisições em testes e2e, onde faz uma requisição inteira para a aplicação
+  - Vitest
+  - superTest